Jeongjaegu/toshi-seed-generator/README.md

-# Token Seed Generator
+# Toshi Seed Generator

 Seed generator for use by bot developers.
-View it at: https://tokenbrowser.github.io/token-seed-generator/
+View it at: https://www.toshi.org/toshi-seed-generator/

 To develop, install dependencies:
 ```bash